• fine arts header

 Analisa Shinn

-Director of Visual Art
+Director of Visual Art & Student Activities

-Supervise: Visual Art, NHS/NJHS
+Supervise: Visual Art, NHS/NJHS, UIL Academics

-Analisa Shinn-Martinez is a San Antonio native who has been creating art as long as she can remember.
+Analisa Shinn is a San Antonio native who has been creating art as long as she can remember.
 She is a graduate of Alamo Heights HS and graduated from UTSA in 2007 with a Bachelor of Arts in Art and a Secondary Teaching Certification.
 I knew from a young age that I loved teaching and helping others, but my chosen profession was solidified when I found my way into teaching ballroom dance during college.
 My first job out of university was teaching at Tejeda Middle School.
 I spent four years there before venturing into another brief stint in the ballroom world.
 In 2013 I joined the art department at Johnson High School.
 During my wonderful time at Johnson, I became Fine Arts Department Head and pursued a Master of Arts in Teaching, as well as a Principal Certification.
 Beyond my classroom duties, I have also proudly served as the Region 20W Visual Arts Scholastic Event Director for the past three years.
 Art has been my passion for as long as I can remember.
 My family is full of talent: my grandmother was an incredible oil-painter, my great-uncle painted with acrylics, another great-uncle was a ceramicist, my uncle is a photographer, and my father restored antique guns (an art form in itself!).
 Growing up in a family of artists, I was introduced to many different methods and media from a young age, and gained an appreciation for all types of art.
 Currently, my preferred media are watercolor, graphite, and photography.
 Outside of work, my time is spent with my wonderful husband, Cliff, and our 4-year-old son, Cooper.
 We also have our hands full with our Great Dane/Sharpei “pup,” Skeeter, and our 7 chickens (Big Red, Goldie, Rizzo, Wild Child, Meenie, Minie, and Mo).
 I am an only child and very close with my mom, so she is often at our house playing "Nana."
 I have been blessed with three wonderful step-kids as well, (Kayla, Anthony, and Gabriel) but they are all older and out of the house.
 I believe that the role I have been given within our department is one of service.
 I am here to advocate for our department, seek out opportunities for our students, and generally work for the betterment of the Visual Arts in NEISD.
 I am extremely grateful for this opportunity, and excited to start this new year!

 Philip Flynn